gate3/Twitter-bot/README.md

 ## How to install

 Just clone the repo and do npm install to install dependencies.
 After that run npm start to run the program.
+You will need to supply your own google sheets authentication.
+Please set it as an environment variable with the key SHEETS_CRED_LOCATION